Premium-rate telephone number: Armenia

 In Armenia, premium numbers start with 900, followed by six digits.

 Indonesia

 In Indonesia, premium numbers begin with 0809 and are marketed by Telkom as Japati, an acronym for Jaringan Pintar Nasional (National Smart Network).
 Due to the number's association with adult services (Telkom's dial-up Internet service, Telkomnet Instan at 080989999 being a major exception) premium-rate phone services have come under public scrutiny and regulatory crackdown, most notably in May 2015 following rash of spam text messages enticing mobile phone users to dial them.

 Japan

-In Japan, premium rate telephone number service was known as "DIAL Q2" and began with the prefix 0990 followed by six digits.
-The digit following determined the service class.
-The prefix 0990-3 was for adult services.
-The prefixes 0990-5 and 0990-6 were used for other services.
-To prevent unintentional charges, subscribers may optionally register a four-digit password which is then required when accessing a premium rate service.
-The DIAL Q2 service ended operations in early 2013.
+In Japan, premium rate telephone number service was currently known as "Navi-dial" and began with the prefix 0570 followed by six digits.
+The "DIAL Q2" service that's number had the prefix 0990 was ended operations in early 2013.